Event: Men's Basketball

 He went on to make his Olympic debut at the London 2012 Games.
 With Australia losing their opening two preliminary matches to Brazil and Spain, they went on to defeat China, hosts Great Britain and Russia to set up a quarter-final match against the USA.
 The Australians went down 119-86 to the eventual gold medallists to finish seventh.

 After not being selected in the 2013 NBA draft he soon signed with the Cleveland Cavaliers where he would play three seasons.
-Having helped Australia qualify for Rio as the side won the 2015 Oceania Championships, Dellavedova became the sixth Australian to win an NBA Championship after the Cavaliers took out the 2016 NBA Finals.
+Matthew helped Australia qualify for Rio as the side who won the 2015 Oceania Championships, he then went on to become the sixth Australian to win an NBA Championship after the Cavaliers took out the 2016 NBA Finals.